ibm-cloud-docs/openwhisk/pkg_obstorage.md

     **Output**
     ```
     packages
-    /myOrg_mySpace/cloud-object-storage private
+    /<org_space>/cloud-object-storage         private
     ```
     {: screen}

-5. Bind the credentials from the {{site.data.keyword.cos_full_notm}} instance you created to the package.
+4. Bind the credentials from the {{site.data.keyword.cos_full_notm}} instance you created to the package.
+You can include the `--keyname` flag to bind specific service credentials.
+For more information about binding services, see [Service commands](/docs/cloud-functions-cli-plugin?topic=cloud-functions-cli-plugin-functions-cli#cli_service).

     ```
-    ibmcloud fn service bind cloud-object-storage cloud-object-storage
+    ibmcloud fn service bind cloud-object-storage cloud-object-storage --keyname `<service_key>`
     ```
     {: pre}